juraj-hrivnak/Pakku/README.md

 With **Pakku**, you can create modpacks for **CurseForge**, **Modrinth** or **both simultaneously**.

-It's a package manager that significantly simplifies Minecraft modpack development.
-Inspired by package managers like npm and Cargo.
+It's a package manager that significantly simplifies Minecraft modpack development, inspired by package managers like npm and Cargo.
-Besides package management itself, it enables support for version control, simplifies collaboration options, and adds support for CI/CD.
+In addition to package management itself, it enables support for version control, simplifies collaboration options, and adds support for CI/CD.

 ## Features

-A Comprehensive Toolkit for Modpack Development:
+**A comprehensive toolkit for modpack development:**

 - Project operations
   - `pakku add` - Add new projects with automatic dependency resolution